31JSON/granatus-slow-the-glitch/README.md

 # granatus-slow-the-glitch

+# Caution
+This route is in the process of being optimized and there are frequent changes.

 This is a route for the Breath of the Wild 100% speedrun, based on the original "Granatus" route by Johnnyboomr and updated and worked on by the speedrun community.
 It includes updates related to the major glitches: item duplcation, item transmutation, memory corruption.

 This version has been modified for using standard movements (no movement-based glitches such as windbomb, BLSS, or BTB).
 The route is intended to prioritize the reduction of difficulty, and makes the following assumptions: